brson/rust-contract-comparison/blog/dfinity.md

 which is the frontend for the web application.

-So that's a notable difference from Ethereum-like platforms, where the frontend that use a contract just live on the web somehow.
+So that's a notable difference from Ethereum-like platforms, where the frontends that use a contract just live on the web somehow.
 Here the frontend code lives in the network's own storage, and a network node can serve the entire web app.